KatherineZab/Hireable/README.md

 - `/api/upload` - File uploads
 - `/api` - Profile photo uploads

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## 📝 License

-This project is open source and available for use.

-## 🙏 Acknowledgments

 Built with ❤️ for junior job seekers to connect, learn, and grow together.